EmreDzh/PBYD-PlayBeforeYouDie/readme.md

 ## Application setup

+- The project requires Microsoft SQL Server to run!

 Step 1
 - Clone the repo and open the PBYD - PlayBeforeYoyDie.sln project file in the 'PBYD - PlayBeforeYouDie' folder